BroadcomMFD/bridge-for-git-explorer/README.md

 ### Specify Processor Groups for Elements

 Specify a processor group for an element.
+You can specify a processor group for existing and newly created elements in your mapping.

 1. Open your workspace in VS Code.